Bone Broth for Dogs: Three Amazing Health Benefits

-Bone broth is packed with vitamins and minerals, important amino acids, natural joint supplements, and gut-friendly probiotics.
+Bone broth is packed with vitamins and minerals, essential amino acids, natural joint-supporting compounds, and gut-friendly probiotics.
 On top of that… your dog will LOVE it.

-Bone broth is available at the grocery store, pet stores, and online.
-I’m sure many of these are fine but you will pay for the prepackaged convenience.
-Plus you don’t want to give your dog broth with a high salt content so avoid stocks and specifically go for bone broth.
+Bone broth is available at grocery stores, pet stores, and online.
+I’m sure many of these are fine, but you will pay for the convenience.
+Plus, you don’t want to give your dog broth with a high salt content, so avoid stocks and stick to bone broth.
 It doesn’t have to be fancy and is one of the easiest things you can make at home for your dog.

 Why Bone Broth?

-The amazing health benefits of bone broth for dogs starts with the fact your dog will enjoy it.
-If your dog won’t eat it they can’t reap the benefits of it.
-Bone broth is a delicious meaty juice that dogs love.
+The amazing health benefits of bone broth for dogs start with the fact that your dog will enjoy it.
+If your dog won’t eat it, they can’t reap its benefits.
+Bone broth is a delicious, meaty juice that dogs love.

-Bone broth is cooked long and slow to allow the nutrients in the bones, marrow, and connective tissues to be pulled out into the broth.
-Bones are rich in calcium, magnesium, and phosphorus; while the tissues contain collagen and amino acids.
+Bone broth is cooked long and slow to allow nutrients from bones, marrow, and connective tissues to be extracted into the broth.
+Bones are rich in calcium, magnesium, and phosphorus, while the connective tissues contain collagen and amino acids.

 Collagen is also a popular joint supplement.
 Joints wear down with age and continuous use.
-Collagen may help repair these tissues and slow down the wear and tear on joints.
+Collagen may help repair these tissues and slow joint wear and tear.
 I use a daily collagen supplement in my coffee and drink a cup of bone broth every day.
-None of us are getting any younger!

 Does Bone Broth Improve Gut Health?

-In today’s world it’s not easy to keep a healthy gut.
-With all of the preservatives, and artificial flavors and colors in pet food, it’s no wonder our dogs’ health is struggling.
-All of these things plus toxins from the outside world, fertilizers and such, wreak havoc on your dog’s natural microbiome.
+In today’s world, it’s not easy to keep a healthy gut.
+With all the preservatives, artificial flavors, and colors in pet food, it’s no wonder our dogs’ health is struggling.
+All of these things, plus toxins from the outside world, fertilizers, and such, wreak havoc on your dog’s natural microbiome.

-We all know gut health is really important for humans and pets.
+We all know gut health is essential for humans and pets.
 That’s because most of the immune system lies in the gut.
-If your dog’s gut health is off it can cause a whole list of symptoms.
+If your dog’s gut health is off, it can cause a whole list of symptoms.
 The following are some of the things you may notice if your dog’s gut health is not up to par.

 A healthy digestive tract is essential for normal bodily functions.
-The gut needs to be able to effectively digest food and allow adequate absorption of vital nutrients.
-Probiotics and prebiotics also help keep things in balance.
+The gut needs to effectively digest food and allow adequate absorption of vital nutrients.
+Probiotics and prebiotics also help maintain balance.

 You have beneficial bacteria and yeasts that naturally live in your body.
-Of course there are bad bacteria as well but the good helps keep everything in balance.
-The right kinds of bacteria will give your dog’s immune system a boost while fighting inflammation.
+Of course, there are bad bacteria as well, but the good will help keep everything in balance.
+The right kinds of bacteria will boost your dog’s immune system while helping fight inflammation.

 Bone Broth for Bone and Joint Health